CollaboRateMgmt/CollaboRate/README.md

 - pseudocode to code conversion
 - code modularization
 - opportunities for reusing third-party code

+But in the CollaboRate process, the non-crowdsourced activities are done in a very different way.
+This provides additional benefits, such as work measurement and division of labor.
+It also provides incentive to automate these activities.

 As this project progresses, we expect to devise further processes and/or develop further tools, to address the above-mentioned activities, such that they are either crowdsourced or automated to a large extent.